William Fitzhugh: Early and family life

 The second William Fitzhugh's eldest son, Henry Fitzhugh, studied at Oxford University and also served in the House of Burgesses in 1738, 1740 and 1742 representing Stafford County.
 In 1730, he married Lucy Carter in 1730 and became the father of two daughters and this man, who was a baby when his father died in 1742.
 Henry Fitzhugh's eldest daughter could not inherit land by primogeniture, but married Benjamin Grymes of Spotsylvania County, who served in the House of Burgesses as did their descendants in the Virginia General Assembly.
 This man's mother, the widow Lucy Carter Fitzhugh, a daughter of Robert "King" Carter (the largest landowner in Virginia in his lifetime, and who also provided for several other children) remarried to the widower Colonel Nathaniel Harrison of "Brandon" in Prince George County, Virginia, who would serve in the Virginia Senate even though the couple had no additional children.
 This man, William Fitzhugh of Chatham received a private education suitable to his class.
 He lost an eye in a childhood accident, hit by one of his Harrison stepbrothers with a horse riding crop.
 Fitzhugh owned 38 slaves in Fairfax County in 1810.

-Fitzhugh married Ann Bolling Randolph (1747–1805), also descended from the First Families of Virginia.
+Fitzhugh married Ann Bolling Randolph (1747–1805), daughter of Peter Randolph and wife Lucy Bolling and also descended from the First Families of Virginia.
 His wife's paternal grandparents were William Randolph II and Elizabeth Beverley.
 This Randolph connection made Ann Fitzhugh cousin to Thomas Jefferson, who visited their home in Fredericksburg.
 This William and Ann had daughters but only one son, William Henry Fitzhugh, who continued the family's planter and political traditions in the 19th century.